chriskormaris/vae-master-thesis/README.md

 ## How to run the VAEs GUI

-A graphical user interface (GUI) has been implemented for the project of this thesis, using Python 3 and the Tkinter library.
+A graphical user interface (GUI) has been implemented for the project of this thesis, using Python 3 and the tkinter library.

 Go to the project directory.